Dunwoody Senior Baseball says farewell to ball fields

 Dunwoody Senior Baseball players and fans said farewell Oct.
 21 to the ball fields at Dunwoody Park on Roberts Drive where the league has called home for the past 42 years.

 The field house and concession stand are set to be torn down in the next few weeks as the DeKalb County School District readies to build the new Austin Elementary School that is slated to open in the fall of 2019.

 Dunwoody Senior Baseball will be moving its league play next spring to new fields now under construction by the city at Peachtree Charter Middle School and adjacent to Brook Run Park.

+The land swap between the city and DeKalb Schools was approved last year.

 The new fields, owned by the city, will be shared with Peachtree Charter Middle School.
 The fields will be artificial turf with dirt mounds.
 One field will be 315-feet all the way around while the second field will be 365-feet to center field.